 If you select the wrong clients for your tests, you may be framing yourself with the wrong feedback.
 Try to find ideal clients for prototype testing — add questions about numbers:

-• How much does it cost you to solve this problem? — how much money is burned out or the client can earn if he solves this problem.
+- How much does it cost you to solve this problem? — How much money is burned out, or how much can the client earn if he solves this problem?

 Ideal customers for your prototype often face a problem: they have the budget or the credibility to buy your solution and it hurts: they can make money with your product or save money.